 When I arrived at Dulles airport, I noticed that there was a flight from Dulles to Salt Lake City leaving before my flight to Atlanta.
 I asked the gate agent if I could switch.
 She first said No because it was a non-changeable and severely restricted ticket.

 I asked if there were available seats (there were plenty) and said that by changing it would open up two revenue-generating seats on more popular routes (the flight to Atlanta, for instance, was full).
 Besides, I did not have any baggage to check.

 She eventually agreed and let me switch.
 I ended up with a six-hour stopover in Salt Lake City, which I used for family history research.

 Changing a Non-Changeable Flight, Scenario #2

-I made two or three connections to get there.
+I made two or three connections to fly from Monterey to Boston.
 It was an interesting routing but worth it to save so much money on the airfare.

 I wanted to return from Boston a day or two early and went to the airport.
-After being told no way because of the ticket rules, I told them I was flexible to any itinerary they could provide.
+After being told no way because of the ticket rules, I mentioned to them I was flexible to any itinerary they could provide.

 It was in the afternoon and the agent said they could not get me home that evening.
 I said that was OK and ended up flying to Pittsburgh, Phoenix, and Los Angeles, before returning to Monterey the next day.